Bristol: Cycling

 Bristol was designated as England's first "cycling city" in 2008 and one of England's 12 "Cycling demonstration" areas.
 It is home to Sustrans, the sustainable transport charity.
 The Bristol and Bath Railway Path links it to Bath, and was the first part of the National Cycle Network.
-The city also has urban cycle routes and links with National Cycle Network routes to The rest of the Country.
+The city also has urban cycle routes and links with National Cycle Network routes to the rest of the Country.
 Cycling trips increased by 21% from 2001 to 2005.

 Air

-The runway, terminal and other facilities at Bristol Airport (BRS), Lulsgate, have been upgraded since 2001.
-In 2019 it was ranked the eighth busiest airport in the United Kingdom, handling nearly 8.9 million passengers, an over 3% increase compared with 2018.
+In 2023, Bristol Airport (BRS), located in neighbouring North Somerset, was ranked the eighth busiest airport in the United Kingdom.
+It handled 9.9 million passengers, an 14% increase compared with 2018.

 International relations

 Bristol was among the first cities to adopt town twinning after World War II.
 Twin towns include: